phredi-renner/cisco-router-mode/README.md

 I'm going to see if I can create color coding for router/switch configuraiton files as I'm learning to use EMACS.

+# 10/25/25 - I just updated to emacs 30 and this doesn't seem to work correctly.
+I need to dig into it and see what's up and make sure it's not something with my overall config or specifically this mode.
+Basically, the colors highlighting isn't working and the indents dont seem to always work as expected and did before.
+The two of those are kinda the whole point of this :-(

 # My Goals
  - learn more about using EMACS and eLISP
  - Router, Switch and Firewall configuration highlighting (multi-vendor)